joachim-n/drupalcon-europe-2020-lazy-builders/presentation/presentation.md

 We're going to show the username as a row of squares, one for each letter.

-The current user's name is uncacheable, but each render element that shows a single letter, A-Z, can be cached, since each letter is the same for everyone.
+The current user's name shouldn't be cached, but each render element that shows a single letter, A-Z, can be cached, since each letter is the same for everyone.

 ![](../presentation/images/example-2-mixed-caching-plain.png)